 - Does your home have enough space for a cat?
 Do you have an area that can be their ‘base camp’ where they can relax, get used to their surroundings and get away from children or other pets, especially cats, who are often not very friendly to one another!

 - Will everyone in your household be happy with a new housemate?
-That’s partners, kids and any other pets?
+That’s other halves, kids and any other pets?